Tubac Golf Resort and Spa: Tubac Golf Resort

 The property was purchased by a group of businessmen including Bing Crosby in 1959, who planned to transform the estate into "a luxurious holiday retreat.
 Debuting as the Tubac Golf Resort and Spa, they had meticulously persevered [sic] its historical integrity throughout the renovation process.
 The group of investors even began installing a series of golf fairways onsite, making the resort a one-stop destination for avid golfers."

 In 1988, the resort was purchased by Albert Kaufman and Robert Zukin.
 The resort attracted golfers nationally, and director Ron Shelton chose to shoot much of his film, Tin Cup, there in the mid-1990s.

 The property was put up for sale after Kaufman died in 2000.
-After waiting about two years for a competing sale deal to fall through, developer Steve Allred, representing a group of 20 investors, was able to complete a purchase of the property in 2002.
+After waiting about two years for a competing sale deal to fall through, developer Ron Allred, representing a group of 20 investors, was able to complete a purchase of the property in 2002.
 In 2002 "Allred said that he likely won't alter the layout of the golf course, stressing that changes to the property will mostly come in the form of upgrades rather than drastic overhauls.
 'What we are going to do is renovate some of the existing historic buildings that we want to keep and possibly add on to them,' Allred said.
 'The history of this area is what we really want to preserve, and we always do everything with a really high level of quality.'"

 Allred had previously developed the Rancho Manana Gold Club in Cave Creek, Arizona and the 3,000-acre Telluride Ski & Golf Co. in Colorado.
 He intended to make the resort into a "destination resort" for mostly regional customers including those from Mexico.

 A spa was added in 2007 and as of 2018 the property comprised approximately 500 acres.